 The American Indian Vocational Rehabilitation Services (AIVRS) program section of the toolkit provides information that is relevant to new AIVRS Program Directors.
-The purpose and design of AIVRS programs is to provide culturally appropriate vocational rehabilitation services, to American Indian people with disabilities who reside on or near federal or state reservations, consistent with such eligible individual’s strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that such individuals may prepare for, and engage in, competitive integrated employment that will increase opportunities for economic self-sufficiency.
-AIVRS programs are funded by the Department of Education (ED), Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA) to improve and sustain employment outcomes for American Indian people with disabilities.
+The purpose and design of AIVRS programs is to provide culturally appropriate vocational rehabilitation (VR) services, to American Indian with disabilities who reside on or near federal or state reservations, consistent with such eligible individual’s strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that such individuals may prepare for, and engage in, competitive integrated employment that will increase opportunities for economic self-sufficiency.
+AIVRS programs are funded by the Department of Education (ED), Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA) to improve and sustain employment outcomes for American Indians with disabilities.
 Toolkit -Federal .

 - AIVRS = American Indian Vocational Rehabilitation Services